Skip to main content

 London

-In situations where you feel The Scout Association has not handled your personal data query/complaint appropriately you have the right to inform the Information Commissioners Office.
+In situations where you feel The Scout Association has not handled your personal data complaint appropriately you have the right to raise the matter with the Information Commissioners Office, though you may contact them at any time.